zalf-rpm/monica-documentation/docs/user_guide/advanced/monica_server.md

 The proxies bind their frontend and backend ports, while producers, consumers, and MONICA workers connect to them.
 This allows the proxy processes and worker pool to remain running while producers and consumers are started or restarted independently.

-The proxy executablbe defaults to ROUTER/DEALER sockets.
+The proxy executable defaults to ROUTER/DEALER sockets.
 When using the PULL/PUSH topology shown above, start it with `-pps`.
 The older `-p` option is retained for compatibility but is deprecated.

 ---